Services in Käsivarsi Wilderness Area

 - Private tourist enterprises have parking areas with electrical supply for caravans.

-- There is one hotel in the village of Kilpisjärvi.
+- There are several hotels in the village of Kilpisjärvi.

 - Private tourist enterprises in Kilpisjärvi have saunas for public use.